johnfritzel/spreadsheet-sql-mapper/README.md

 !["Application Screenshot"](screenshot.png)

+### Functionality
+- This Django RESTful API application accepts POST requests containing:
+  - A spreadsheet file (uploaded through the request body)
+  - A table name (specified as a parameter in the request)

+- The application performs the following actions:
+  - **File Validation:**
+    - Checks if the uploaded file is a valid spreadsheet (.xls or .xlsx extension).
+    - Rejects requests with unsupported file formats or empty files.
+  - **Data Validation:**
+    - Verifies that the uploaded spreadsheet contains no blank cells.
+This ensures data integrity during import.
+    - Returns an error message if blank cells are detected.
+  - **Table Management:**
+    - Checks if a table with the specified name already exists in the database.
-A Django RESTful API application capable of processing requests containing spreadsheet files along with corresponding table names.
-If the specified table does not exist, the application dynamically creates a new table and imports the data from the spreadsheet.
-The application strictly accepts spreadsheet files in .xls and .xlsx formats.
-Furthermore, the uploaded spreadsheets must be free of any blank cells to ensure accurate data ingestion.
+    - If the table doesn't exist, the application creates a new table with appropriate columns based on the spreadsheet data structure.
+  - **Data Import:**
+    - Parses the spreadsheet content using pandas.
+    - Inserts the extracted data into the newly created or existing table.
+    - Handles potential data type mismatches or errors during insertion gracefully (e.g., logging errors or returning specific error messages).

 ### Project Prerequisites
 - Python 3.12.2